Program overview

 Program Overview

 Humber’s Arts Administration and Cultural Management graduate certificate program is designed for individuals eager to merge their passion for arts, culture, and heritage with essential business and management skills.
-This unique program emphasizes a multidisciplinary approach to performing and visual arts, supported by strong organizational competencies in various areas such as revenue development, human resources management, strategic planning, and communications.
-Students will gain real-world experience through field placements in diverse arts and culture organizations, as well as collaborative capstone projects that showcase their skills to potential employers.
+This unique program emphasizes diverse, multidisciplinary artistic expressions while fostering organizational competence in various areas such as revenue development, human resources management, strategic planning, and communications.
+Students benefit from real-world exposure through field experiences in commercial, government, and not-for-profit arts organizations, along with collaborative capstone projects that showcase their skills to potential employers.

 Program Structure